It’s not just you—the Apple podcast app is a disaster

 — catherine (@cat_tats) June 8, 2021

-Complaining about an app update is a routine part of 21st-century living.
+Complaining about an app update is a routine part of 21st-century life.
 Any change to one’s precious phone settings invites a rigmarole of outrage.
 Underneath it all, though, the true complaint is almost always essentially about the nature of change itself.
-Having to put in a little extra effort to navigate an app that has become second nature adds a tiny extra edge to one’s day.
+Having to put in a little extra effort to navigate an app that has become second nature adds a tiny edge to one’s day.
 Basically, it can be a chore to relearn an interface you already know.
-But after some initial grumbling, most people simply adapt until, before they know it, the process starts all over again with the arrival of the next update.
+But after some initial grumbling, most people simply adapt until, before they know it, the process begins all over again with the arrival of the next update.

 This time, it’s different.
 The Apple podcasts update is legit terrible.